 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers or the Safe Drinking Water Hotline.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have

 Additional health affects you should know about:

 Copper is an essential nutrient, but some people who drink water containing Copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing Copper in excess of the action level over many years can suffer liver or kidney damage.